ngemily/532_report/src/responsibilities.md

 \label{fig:cc_labels}
 \end{figure}

+There are several possible scenarios:

+1. $p$ is a background pixel.

+    It is not given a label.

+2. $p$ is not a background pixel and A through D are background pixels.

+    It is the start of a new object, so it gets a new label.

+3. $p$ is not a background pixel, and among A through D there is a single label.

+    It is part of this object, it copies that label.

+4. $p$ is not a background pixel, and among A through D there are two or more labels.

+    These labels need to be merged.  $p$ is assigned the smallest of these labels.

+Scanning in this fashion, there comes a point where two regions may need to be merged.
+Consider a 'U' shape.
+The two arms of the 'U' will be labeled separately, and it is not until the bottom right of the 'U' that the two labels appear in the same neighbourhood.
+At this point, the data for the two objects can be merged.
+This is valid since the entries are just a summation of data points for each pixel considered to be part of the object.

 Bailey and Johnston \cite{cc} illustrate a single pass connected components analysis implementation on an FPGA.
 This approach was followed with some simplifications.
 The main components are shown in Figure \ref{fig:cc_pipeline}.
 There is a label selection module, a merge table, and a data table.

+The first two stages select the label for the current pixel.
+The first stage is label selection.
+This block is all combinational logic.
+The next stage reads from the merge table.
+It looks up the selected lable in the merge table which is in BRAM to see if this pixel really belongs to another label.
+At the end of this stage, we know the correct label for this pixel.

+The next two stages update the data for this label.
+The features being extracting from the objects are its moments, up to the third order.
+In the third stage, the data for the resolved label is read out of the table, updated and in the fourth stage written back.

 \begin{figure}[htbp]
     \centering